alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The value of a `*_counter` attribute is a non-negative integer value.

-The Source’s `monitor_state` attribute MUST reflect the effective state of the underlying Sender or Receiver Monitor as determined by the default state-reporting behavior defined in [BCP-008-01][] and [BCP-008-02][].
+The Source’s `monitor_state` attribute MUST reflect the effective state of the underlying Sender or Receiver Monitor as determined by the state-reporting behavior defined in [BCP-008-01][] and [BCP-008-02][].
 In particular, implementations MUST apply the default `statusReportingDelay` of 3 seconds, which functions as a low-pass filter on status transitions, and this delay MUST NOT be modified nor permitted to be modified.
+Implementations MUST also treat the `autoResetCountersAndMessages` property as if it were `false`.
+Transition counters in `monitor_state` MUST be monotonically increasing for the lifetime of the Source.

-The `version` attribute MUST be updated whenever the value of a source's attribute changes.
-The version attribute MUST be updated only when one or more values in monitor_state change.
+The `version` attribute MUST be updated whenever one or more values in `monitor_state` change, and MUST NOT be updated otherwise.

 The `clock_name` attribute MUST be `null`.